-The year of reading airmindedly — IV
+The year of reading airmindedly — VI

 Bombs, ‘Bomber’, and bombers (among other aircraft).